-Overall, this board has tons of attractive features, but its comparatively steep price tag may draw your eye to more affordable offerings.
+Overall, this board has many attractive features, but its comparatively steep price tag may draw your eye to more affordable offerings.

 ASRock has made some great AMD Ryzen motherboards over the years, and this one packs in the latest high-end X570 chipset, forward-looking features, and serious performance.
 The $200+ price point might be a bit tough to swallow, but plenty of X570 motherboards sit at around that sort of level.
 The fact there's almost no Mini-ITX premium attached makes the Phantom Gaming-ITX/TB3 even more tempting.

-The PCIe 4.0 support isn't the only advanced connection on offer with this wee ASRock AMD motherboard either, there's also Thunderbolt 3 connectivity from the integrated I/O shield of the back panel too.
-That's an impressive little added extra from what is an already impressive board.
+The PCIe 4.0 support isn't the only advanced connection on offer with this wee ASRock AMD motherboard either; there's also Thunderbolt 3 connectivity from the integrated I/O shield of the back panel.
+That's an impressive little added extra from what is an already special board.

 It is worth noting that it will require an Intel-based CPU cooling bracket.
-In order to fit all the features into the mini-ITX form factor, ASRock didn't have space for the bulky AMD fitting.
-That's only an issue if you wanted to use the stock AMD coolers, but otherwise, any third-party cooler will come with Intel brackets.
+To fit all the features into the mini-ITX form factor, ASRock didn't have space for the bulky AMD fitting.
+That's only an issue if you want to use the stock AMD coolers, but otherwise, any third-party cooler will come with Intel brackets.

 When it comes to gaming performance above all else, MSI's micro-ATX MAG B550M Mortar is your best bet for an affordable next-gen Ryzen machine.
 It comes in around the $160 mark, making it cheaper than a great many X570 and other B550 motherboards on the market right now.